higlass/higlass/track_types.rst

 tileset.
 As long as the `datatype` is set to `chromsizes` this track should be selectable from the "Add Track Dialog".

+To find the chromosome grid in the list of tracks, search for "chromosomes" when adding a track to the *center* view.